 You can give yourself light little taps with clean hands to give some relief but keep it light and minimal.
 Eventually, the waxy, pale look will slowly leave and the skin will return to its normal appearance and texture.

 - Leave bandage on for the amount of time specified by your artist.
-This varies from one hour to overnight.

 - Remove bandage carefully with CLEAN hands only.